 Cash and cash equivalents include all highly liquid debt instruments with original maturities of three months or less.
 The Company's cash equivalents are comprised entirely of money market funds maintained at a reputable financial institution.
-At various times during the three months ended November 30, 2018, the Company's main operating account exceeded federally insured limits.
-The Company has never suffered a loss due to such excess balance.
+At various times during the three months ended February 28, 2019, the Company's main operating account exceeded federally insured limits.
+To date, the Company has not suffered a loss due to such excess balance.